1. Treat vintage leather gently.

 Avoid cleaning with oils or creams.
-Instead, wipe away dirt with a damp cloth.
+Also, do not attempt to revive leather with oil or other dressings.
+The additive is pushed back to the surface of the glove, causing “spew,” which has a white, mold-like appearance.
+Wear white cotton gloves and remove surface dirt with a soft brush or cloth—oils from hands and fingerprints can leave permanent stains on artifacts.
 Let dry away from sunlight or heat sources and use a soft cloth to apply a leather conditioner that’s free of wax and silicone.

 Sports museums store baseballs, gloves and pigskin footballs in controlled temperature and humidity.
 At home, keep leather items in an archival box in a living area closet.
 This provides a stable environment while protecting against light, dust, pests and handling.
 Cushion items with acid-free tissue paper, padding gloves with crumpled tissue or polyester craft batting.